OpenDocCN/python-notes-zh/docs/pycon-2017/PyCon 2017（油管点击上万合集） - P15：Jake VanderPlas   The Python Visualization Landscape   PyCon 2017 - 哒哒哒儿尔 - BV1Ms411H7jG.md

-# PyCon 2017（油管点击上万合集） - P15：Jake VanderPlas   The Python Visualization Landscape   PyCon 2017 - 哒哒哒儿尔 - BV1Ms411H7jG
+# P15：Jake VanderPlas   The Python Visualization Landscape   PyCon 2017 - 哒哒哒儿尔 - BV1Ms411H7jG

  And he's going to talk about Python visualization landscape。 Give a hand to him。